nhistory/nodejsapi/README.md

 # nodejsapi

-A NodeJS back-end API connected to a MySQL database server.
+An API to handle patient database with NodeJS back-end connected to a MySQL database server.

 ## Initial setup
 - Initiate nodejs project: ```npm init```